-- A two-liner system installed on the bottom and all sides of any disposal area consisting of two membrane liners. - A leachate monitoring, collection and removal system installed above the top liner which consists of soils at least three feet thick and which allows leachate to move rapidly through the soils and collect in sumps. - A minimum of six inches of sand immediately overlaying and under the membrane liner. - Membrane liners, which meet the following requirements: - Be of adequate strength and thickness to ensure mechanical integrity and have a minimum thickness of 30 mils. - Be resistant to attack from soil bacteria and fungi. - Has ample weather resistance to withstand the stress of extreme heat, freezing and thawing. - Has adequate tensile strength to elongate sufficiently and withstand the stress of installation and/or use of machinery and equipment. - Be of uniform thickness, free from thin spots, cracks, tears, blisters and foreign particles. - Be placed on a stable base. - Has a permeability less than or equal to 1 x 10-12 cm/sec or its equivalent.
+- (a) A two-liner system installed on the bottom and all sides of any disposal area consisting of two membrane liners. - (b) A leachate monitoring, collection and removal system installed above the top liner that consists of soils at least three feet thick and that allows leachate to move rapidly through the soils and collect in sumps. - (c) A minimum of six inches of sand immediately overlaying and under the membrane liner. - (d)Membrane liners, that meet the following requirements: - (e) Be of adequate strength and thickness to ensure mechanical integrity and have a minimum thickness of 30 mils. - (f) Be resistant to attack from soil bacteria and fungi. - (g)Has ample weather resistance to withstand the stress of extreme heat, freezing and thawing. - (h) Has adequate tensile strength to elongate sufficiently and withstand the stress of installation and/or use of machinery and equipment. - (i) Be of uniform thickness, free from thin spots, cracks, tears, blisters and foreign particles. - (j) Be placed on a stable base. - (k) Has a permeability less than or equal to 1 x 10-12cm/sec or its equivalent. - (l) Be seamed in a manner that does not adversely affect any property of the membrane." - 50.
+Add as 264.301(q) "Class II Landfills may be located in either "Till" areas or "Outwash" areas as identified on the Ground Water Maps prepared by the United States Geological Survey and shall be of the same design as Class I Landfills." - 51.
+Add as 264.301(r) "Class III Landfills may be located in either "Till" areas or "Outwash" areas as identified on the Ground Water Maps prepared by the United States Geological Survey.
+Class III Landfills located in "Outwash"